 Adopting a dog is usually much cheaper than buying one when it comes to the initial outlay.
 Adoption fees for dogs are between $75 and $250, with higher fees for younger dogs.
 This fee usually includes vaccinations, veterinary check-ups, and possibly also sterilisation.

-Different animal shelters will charge different adoption fees, but almost all shelters will charge a lower fee for older dogs, because they are not as “adoptable” as puppies.
+Different animal shelters charge different adoption fees.
+The dog price at almost all shelters will be lower for older dogs, because they’re not as “adoptable” as puppies.

-The adoption fee will go towards supporting the rescue centre you have chosen, and in most cases will not even begin to cover the costs they incurred whilst your new friend was in their care.
+The adoption fee will go towards supporting the rescue centre you’ve chosen, and in most cases will not even begin to cover the costs they incurred whilst your new friend was in their care.

-Your adopted dog may however cost more in terms of training or behavioral classes as they could have picked up some bad habits with their old owners.
+Your adopted dog may however cost more in terms of training or behavioral classes as they could have picked up some bad habits with their previous owners.

 Cost of Owning a Dog

-You will also need to consider ongoing costs such as grooming, preventative medications, insurance, training and day care.
+You will also need to consider routine costs such as grooming, preventive medicines, insurance, training and day care.
 And don’t forget the dog license fee charged in most cities and towns.

 Let’s start with something simple: food.